 The Love Hard soundtrack includes music by The Beach Boys, Wolfmother and Cutting Crew.
-This info article contains spoilers for Hernán Jiménez’s 2021 Netflix movie.
+This info article contains spoilers and song details for Hernán Jiménez’s 2021 Netflix movie.
 Visit the Vague Visages Soundtracks of Cinema section for more music guides.

 Love Hard stars Nina Dobrev as Natalie Bauer, a Los Angeles journalist.
 Jimmy O. Yang co-headlines as Josh Lin, a Lake Placid native who uses a fake profile picture for an online dating service.
 When Natalie flies to New York to surprise her love interest, Josh, she discovers the truth and agrees to carry on a fake romance for the sake of appearances.
 Meanwhile, Josh’s parents plan an engagement party while his brother investigates Natalie’s past.
 The film features several holiday-themed tracks, courtesy of music supervisor Michael Turner (Under the Silver Lake).
 Here’s every song in Love Hard, a romantic comedy written by Danny Mackey and Rebecca Ewing.

 Read More at VV — Soundtracks of Cinema: ‘Toscana’

 Love Hard Soundtrack: Every Song in the 2021 Netflix Movie